skoliver89/React_Learning/PluralSight_Tutorials/Path_Intermediate/Apps_With_React_And_Flux/README.md

 ## General Notes

-- WARNING: This Demo is a little out of date as of this README
+- WARNING: This Demo is out of date as of this README and should only be used as a reference to fundamentals
 - Testing React apps could be done with Jest, but will not be utilized in this Demo.
 - This Demo uses ES5; however, consider using ES6 in current projects and transpiling it via Babel
   - ES5 is being used in this demo for simplicity.